coryair/coryair.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I'm Cory, a Cloud and DevOps Engineer passionate about automation and cloud technologies.

+My journey in tech began in 2010 as an IT intern at my local high school, but my fascination with technology started much earlier.
+As a kid, I spent countless hours tinkering with gaming consoles and PCs, modding them to explore their potential.

+When I'm not architecting cloud solutions or crafting automation scripts, you'll find me traveling or taking advantage of the Colorado Rocky Mountain range.

+Please reach me at cory [at] coryair [dot] com to chat or collaborate!